jdrichardsappacad/react-2021/week-15/practices/08-thunk-action-creator/README.md

 Action creators are functions that create and return an action, which is just a regular JavaScript object.
 Thunk action creators are functions that return a thunk action, a function instead of an object.
-The thunk action, or simply thunk, can accept the `dispatch` and `getState` methods availabe on the store and can `dispatch` another action after potentially doing some asynchronous logic.
+The thunk action, or simply thunk, can accept the `dispatch` and `getState` methods available on the store and can `dispatch` another action after potentially doing some asynchronous logic.

 Because a thunk action creator is just a function that returns a thunk (also a function) that takes in `dispatch` and `getState` as parameters, most of the time, you'll see it structured like this:

 ```javascript